rolanrod/DoRA-4782-Final-Project/README.md

 This project is an attempt to replicate the results of DoRA, a parameter-efficient fine-tuning (PEFT) method that improved on the previous standard (LoRA) by decomposing pre-trained weight into magnitude and direction.
 The work by Shih-Yang Liu et. al consistently outperformed LoRA on fine-tuning tasks with several open source base models.
 This project was completed by Rolando Rodríguez, Chris Fernandes, Ishaan Nanal, and Gerardo Montemayor and all credit is given to the writers of the original paper for their work.

-_DoRA: Weight-Decomposed Low-Rank Adaptation_, available at https://arxiv.org/abs/2402.

 # Chosen Result

 We were particularly interested in reproducing the superior performance of DoRA over LoRA on commonsense reasoning tasks.
 These are located in Table 1 of the original paper.

 # Github Contents

-Refer to `./peft/src/peft/tuners/dora.py` for the implementation of DoRA.
+Refer to `./code/peft/src/peft/tuners/dora.py` for the implementation of DoRA.

-Refer to `./finetune.py` for the LlaMA-7B finetuning script using either DoRA or LoRA.
+Refer to `./code/finetune.py` for the LlaMA-7B finetuning script using either DoRA or LoRA.

-Refer to `./commonsense_evaluate.py` for the evaluation script of the finetuned LlaMA-7B model.
+Refer to `.code/eval.py` for the evaluation script of the finetuned LlaMA-7B model.

-# Re-implementation
+# Re-implementation Details

+DoRA is an extension of LoRA, so, like the authors of DoRA, we made use of the existing LoRA implementation to guide our implementation of DoRA.
+We struggled a lot with memory management, so we ultimately only tested Llama-7B on BoolQ, Winogrande, and Hellaswag.
+We compared accuracy after finetuning for LoRA vs DoRA.
+We were unable to train on the full dataset used in the paper (a combination of several commonsense reasoning datasets).
+Instead, we trained and then evaluated our model on BoolQ, HellaSwag, and Winogrande independently.

+# Reproduction Steps
 ## Setup
 Create a conda environment as described below.
 ```bash